OmegaSquad82/bluebuilds/README.md

 ## Customizations

-### Bazzite

-The `tailscaled.service` is disabled on Aubertit, Buttgenbachit and Carbonatcyanotrichit.

 ### Podman

-The `podman.service` is enabled on Borealis, Buttgenbachit and Flaviramea.
+The `podman.service` is enabled on both Buttgenbachit and Flaviramea.

 ### Flatpaks